shery7310/Install-Ollama-Without-Root-And-Run-From_External-Drive/README.md

 Make sure the drive is mounted and then run:

-`/path/to/ollama/local-models/ollama/bin/bin/ollama serve &`
+`/run/media/cdev/data-storage/local-models/ollama/bin/bin/ollama serve &`

-Replace the parameters wiht your username and the name of the drive where you created the directory structure
+Replace the path with your username and the name of the drive where you created the directory structure

 ### Make sure to move any GGUF model to this directory: